-Commencing July 1, 2018, the Victorian Government has centralised land valuation with the Valuer-General (VG) and introduced annual valuations for Land Tax, Fire Services Property Levy and Council Rate setting purposes from the 2019 revaluation year.
+Commencing July 1, 2018, the Victorian Government centralised land valuation with the Valuer-General Victoria (VGV) and introduced annual valuations for Land Tax, the Fire Services Property Levy and Council rate setting purposes.

 A valuation is an assessment of the market value of the property as at a specific date.
 This value is important as it establishes the value of a property relative to all other properties; this relativity determines how the rates burden is shared.